Broadband speeds required for streaming services

 Estimates vary, but if you want to be absolutely safe from buffering, you should aim to get double the speed you need, especially if you have other people in your household who also use the internet.

 The good news is that this is pretty easy to do.
 Most fibre broadband connections should be able to handle HD and UHD streaming without too many problems.
-Providers generally offer fibre speeds averaging 36Mbps and 67Mbps, which should be plenty.
-BT Superfast Fibre has speeds averaging 67Mbps while Virgin Media offers crazily fast connections up to and beyond 1000Mbps with its Gig1 service.
-The rollout of full fibre by Openreach means that a number of providers (including BT, Sky, EE, TalkTalk and Vodafone) can also now offer much faster speeds in some areas – up to 900Mbps in some cases.
+Providers generally offer fibre speeds of at least 67Mbps, which should be plenty.
+The rollout of Full Fibre by Openreach means that a number of providers (including BT, Sky, EE, TalkTalk and Vodafone) can also now offer much faster speeds in some areas – up to 1.6Gbps in some cases.

 Broadband near you